Staxry/taskmasterbot/replit.md

 - **Pagination**: Implemented for task lists (10 tasks per page) with navigation and page counters.
 - **Task Search**: Allows searching tasks by title and description, accessible to all users with appropriate rights.
 - **Admin Dashboard**: Provides real-time statistics (total, active, completed, overdue tasks, status/priority distribution, top performers) with a refresh option.
+- **Real Name Display**: When selecting users (e.g., assigning tasks), the bot displays "First Last (@username)" using real names from Telegram profiles instead of just "@username", making it easier to identify team members.
+Names are automatically updated on every interaction.
+- **Auto-Assignment**: When a user takes an unassigned task into work, they are automatically assigned to it, and all admins receive notifications.
 - **Excel Reports**: Admins can generate detailed Excel reports with 4 sheets:
   - **Statistics**: Overview with key metrics
   - **Charts**: Visual distribution of status, priority, and performance